-Our capability spans all sectors, from rollingstock to infrastructure, and every project phase, from design and manufacture to through-life-support, condition monitoring and data analytics, fleet maintenance, operations and comprehensive overhaul of assets.
+Our capability allows us to offer turnkey solutions for complex projects and spans every project phase, from design and manufacture to through-life-support, condition monitoring and data analytics, fleet maintenance, operations and comprehensive overhaul of assets.

-We set industry best practice with forward-looking technology solutions like our TrainDNA data analytics platform to deliver safe, efficient and reliable services for the public transport sector.
+We set industry best practice with forward-looking technology solutions to deliver safe, comfortable and reliable services.

-Melbourne’s 65 High Capacity Metro Trains is the largest order of new trains in Victoria’s history, but also the first new train design in nearly 20 years.
+Melbourne’s High Capacity Metro Trains project is not only the largest single order of new trains in Victoria’s history, but also the first new train design in nearly 20 years.

-The project is being delivered with over 60 per cent local content and will create over 1,100 new jobs including over 100 long-term maintenance jobs.
-It is being delivered by the Evolution Rail consortium comprising Downer, CRRC Changchun and Plenary, with Downer also providing ongoing maintenance.
+The trains are being delivered with over 60 per cent local content and the project has created over 1,100 new jobs including over 100 long-term maintenance jobs.
+It is being delivered by the Evolution Rail consortium comprising Downer, CRRC Changchun and Plenary.

 Spanning more than 250 km of double track, and employing more than 2,200 people including 1,200 tram drivers and 200 authorised officers and customer service employees, Melbourne's tram network is the largest in the world.